Cheapest car insurance in Oklahoma for a bad driving record

 Cheapest car insurance in Oklahoma with a DUI

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Oklahoma.
+The table below compares average car insurance premiums in Oklahoma for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI